6 min read

 One kind of tool that I like to build for myself for almost every game I work on is a playground.
 A playground is a hidden area in the game, available only to you as the developer.
 It's a quick entry point you can use to test new content, figure out bugs, and feel at home.

-So my playground in Pixel Washer is really a whole zone, which a collection of levels.
+So my playground in Pixel Washer is really a whole zone, which is a collection of levels.
 There's a generic debug level where I can add anything I want without breaking anything, and a level with only one object to clean that lets me test the level completion code quickly.

 Pigxel the pig power washing an outdoors level next to the title PIXEL WASHER.